healygi/shop/README.md

 - Instead I modified an already existing Facebook Business Page and edited to fit my site using Canva.
 - The product images became hidden under the footer in some views - thus I added a overflow scroll and max-height which prevents this now from occuring.
 - In mobile view the top to move the user to the top of the screen overlaps with go to cart.
 I found this bug last minute and I was unable to remove it in time.
+- I was unable to implement full CRUD functionality for the user who leaves a review - they should be able to edit their post but all I managed to implement was the ability to create and delete posts.
+I would have also liked to have implemented that the post would go to the admin first for approval but I did not notice this until a friend pointed it out and by then it was too late.

 ## Marketing